nodejs/security-wg/processes/WIP-bug_bounty_proposal.md

 1. Would a private bounty program be acceptable to start? *Lots of indications from those who have gone before that we should start a closed / invite program first*
 1. Does the security-wg or another group own the communication plan for describing results to the broader community?
 1. Do we know where we will get sufficient funding sources? *HackerOne I think has suggested they can help with some elements and that there are funds that can be tapped, but I don't have a sense of scope still.*
+1. What impact is there to include high volume npm modules (using some formula of X million downloads per month)?

 ## Proposal to be completed